 Removing Unwanted Junk

-There are multiple factors that can influence the cost of junk removal, including:
+There are a number of factors that can influence the cost of junk removal:

-- Location of the job site, including its proximity to the company and/or landfill/recycling center
+- Location of the job site as well as its proximity to the company and/or landfill/recycling center

-- Size and complexity of the project, e.g. how accessible the junk is, whether or not things need to be disassembled, etc.
+- Size and complexity of the job, e.g. how accessible the junk is

 - Type of waste, junk, or debris to be removed

 The amount of junk that needs to be removed plays a big role, too.
-For example, big cleanups will require a bigger truck or container with a large loading capacity, as well as more labor hours to complete the job.
-The same is true for complex cleanups, like having to carry heavy items down multiple flights of stairs or removing an old piano that needs to be disassembled in order to remove it safely, or other situations that require more time and/or manpower.
+For example, large cleanups will require a bigger truck or container with a large loading capacity, as well as more labor hours to complete the job.
+The same is true for complex cleanups, like having to carry items down multiple flights of stairs or removing an old heavy piano that needs to be disassembled in order to remove it safely, or other situations that require more time and/or manpower.

-Certain types of waste, junk, and debris cost more to dispose of than others, like hazardous materials, which have more stringent environmental laws, safety concerns, and disposal requirements.
+Certain types of waste, junk, and debris cost more to dispose of than others.
+For example, hazardous materials cost more due to environmental laws, safety concerns, and disposal requirements.